 Should we be pleased with that?
 Should we be concerned?
 Or is it just the way things are?

 It’s a reflection of the world in which we live, and we shouldn’t be too elitist.
-There is a slogan I quite like: between high and low art is a French writer who once said “My slogan is ‘Elitism for All.’”
+There is a French writer who once said, “My slogan is ‘Elitism for all.’”
 That’s really what I would aspire to.

 If a Damien Hirst exhibition draws you into a museum, and you see it and you say, “Wow!” but then you wander into another gallery and you see something which is more difficult, say a painting by Titian or even by Kandinsky, and if that draws you in, if that gives you an opening into something else, then I think that’s something to be welcomed.

 In the same manner, there’s a long list of wonderful classical composers like Korngold — or Miles Davis in jazz — who wrote for film.
-And film music can be a port of entry.
+And film music can be a point of entry.
 Or the Boston Pops and John Williams.
 That’s a point of entry.
-And, after all, Luciano Berio, who was among the most avant-garde composers, did his own adaptation of The Beatles’ songs, which are beautiful.
+And after all, Luciano Berio, who was among the most avant-garde composers, did his own adaptation of the Beatles’ songs, which are beautiful.

 And we still have the through line from Bach to Berio.
 Nothing comes out of left field.

 Yes, we have all of that.
 And the piano, there are thousands of ways of playing the piano!
-And what I love about the piano, if I may say so, is apart from the repertoire, is you can spend your life playing Liszt or Chopin and discovering new things in this music.
-But, there are hundreds and hundreds of ways of playing piano.
+And what I love about the piano, apart from the repertoire — you can spend your life playing Liszt or Chopin and discovering new things in this music — is there are hundreds and hundreds of ways of playing piano.
 I came to the official opening of the new Steinway Hall in New York and I heard Yuja Wang, whom I worship, and I also heard Robert Glasper, who I think is a wonderful pianist!
 I love his music and I love the way that he does something with a piano, with a lot of ostinato, a lot of repeated notes.
-I think of the quality of sound that someone like Keith Jarrett obtains or this Italian jazz pianist, Stefano Bollani, who is a genius as far as I’m concerned!
+I think of the quality of sound that someone like Keith Jarrett obtains — or this Italian jazz pianist, Stefano Bollani, who is a genius as far as I’m concerned.
 What one can do!
 With a piano, you can create different worlds, and I think that is something extraordinary!
 To have this thing, which is here with you at home!
 There is a lot to be said for creating your own music.
-And you can do that with a guitar, of course, you can do it with a violin, but the piano gives you a range that is infinite.
+And you can do that with a guitar, of course.
+You can do it with a violin.
+But the piano gives you a range that is infinite.